Artist spotlight: Musketon

 Today, years laters, I can look back on that period with a big smile.
 I worked with the brands that were on my bucket list and did some super fun projects.

 My biggest challenge has been playing catch up with myself.
 I’ve been working non stop ever since I finished school.
 Everything went from 0 – 100 at an insane pace.
 Last year I felt like I lost myself.
 I had no clue what to do and was stuck on every possible level.
 I was ready to give up when I punched a hole in the wall breaking my own hand.
-This broken hand forced me to not work for 6 weeks.
+This broken hand forced me to not work for six weeks.
 Something I had never done before.
 These weeks made me focus on stuff that was important.
 I regained my lost energy and inspiration.
 I don’t recommend breaking your hand though.
 My point: try to look at things from a distance to put them in perspective and try to relax sometimes.
 It helps your creativity.

-Now I still work with small and big brands, but I’m also focussing on personal projects.
+Now I still work with small and big brands, but I’m also focusing on personal projects.
 Projects that shape me as a person.
 One of my biggest personal projects is Vector City.
 This started out as a Kickstarter project which ended up being 300% funded.
 Vector City was eventually also published as a huge and limited edition art book and I did a few expos.
 I never expected it to grow so big (link to project).
 It also created a hunger to do more personal projects like this.
 I’m working on one as we speak, but you’ll see it when it happens!

 Don’t go chasing client work, do stuff that you like and client work will present itself to you.
 Cheesy, but true.